albar965/littlenavmap-manual/src/en/TRAFFICPATTERN.rst

 the map.

-Right click at the center of an airport symbol in the map, flight plan table or airport search result table and select ``Add Airport Traffic Pattern``.
+Right click at the center of an airport symbol in the map, flight plan table or airport search result table and select :ref:`show-traffic-pattern-map`.

 This will show a dialog where you can select a runway and customize the pattern.

-The display of traffic patterns is automatically enabled in menu ``View`` -> ``User Features`` -> :ref:`user-traffic-patterns` once using this function.
+The display of traffic patterns is automatically enabled in menu ``View`` -> ``User Features`` -> :ref:`user-traffic-patterns` after using this function.

 *Little Navmap* shows a tooltip with information about the traffic pattern when hovering the mouse above the hotspot (white filled circle)